'Real Housewives' star Candiace Dillard gives back to DC students in need of distance learning resources

 "It's going to be a lot to digest," she said.
 "You will get the juicy drama and it will be just as good, if not better."

-To keep up with the latest updates on Bassett, her new song and the RHOP, you can find her on Instagram.
+To keep up with the latest updates on Bassett, her new song and the RHOP, find her on Instagram.

-If you’d like to donate to the DC Education Equity Fund that Bassett is contributing to, click here.
+If you'd like to donate to the D.C.
+Education Equity Fund that Bassett is contributing to check here.